 Use safety blade shaving creams

 The cream helps keep the skin pores open and lubricated.
-This allows the blade to move smoothly on the surface of the skin.
-The lather, meanwhile, raises the hair ready against the blade for shaving
+It allows the blade to move smoothly on the surface of the skin.
+The lather, meanwhile, raises the hair ready against the edge for shaving.

-It is important to rinse the blade after every major pass.
-This ensures that the little hairs caught in the blade are disposed off, leaving the blade clean and sharp.
+It is essential to rinse the blade after every major pass.
+It ensures that the tiny hairs caught in the edge are disposed of, leaving the blade clean and sharp.

-Don’t make a mistake of using a regular shaving cream and then come out from the bathroom looking like a victim of a murder scene, with your safety razor as Exhibit A.
+Do not mistake using regular shaving cream and then come out from the bathroom looking like a victim of a murder scene, with your safety razor as Exhibit A.

-Here at Naked Armor, our shaving cream soaps are manufactured using natural, organic ingredients.
-These soaps heighten the luxurious experience of shaving so that you’ll always look forward to your next shave in the morning.
+Here at Naked Armor, we use natural, organic ingredients for our shaving soaps.
+These soaps heighten the luxurious experience of shaving so that you will always look forward to your next shave in the morning.

 Get yourself a quality organic shave soap.
-Because your skin is delicate and you don’t want to mess it up.
+No matter how robust of a man you are, your skin is still delicate.
+And you do not want to mess it up.
 Click Add To Cart below.